-Managing Editor Grant Chu Covell works in the Boston area for a global technology company that made hardware which Xenakis and Babbitt used to good effect.
-His music reviews have appeared in EAR Magazine and InMusic, and he was the publisher of The Periodic Journal of Bibliography (1990-95).
-A short article on a work for piano and tape is in the Csound Magazine.
-His instrumental and electroacoustic music has been performed in the U.S. and abroad, and he has shared too many CDs of his music with family and friends (one work was recorded in a refrigerator).
+Managing Editor Grant Chu Covell works in the Boston area.
+He once worked for a global technology company that made hardware which Xenakis and Babbitt used to good effect.
+He was the publisher of the brilliant but forgotten The Periodic Journal of Bibliography (1990-95), and his music reviews have appeared in EAR Magazine and InMusic.
+His instrumental and electroacoustic music has been performed in the U.S. and abroad, and he has shared many CDs of his music with family and friends (one piece was recorded in a refrigerator).
+A short article about a composition he wrote for piano and tape can be found in the Csound Magazine.
 Two electroacoustic works have appeared in commercial compilations: Presence III and The Door Project.
-A recent CD can be found here.
+A recent CD can be found here, and another is in preparation.
 A long departed family dog’s name was taken from a character in Wagner’s Ring.

 * * *